 Modern Vintage Bathroom Inspiration

 Love the look of modern vintage decor?
 You’re in luck!
-As we kick off our mather bathroom renovation, I’m browsing for tons of modern vintage bathroom ideas & inspiration!
+As we kick off our master bathroom renovation, I’m browsing for tons of modern vintage bathroom ideas & inspiration!
 From mixed metal fixtures to unique vanities, large mirrors and bold color choices, here’s the ultimate collection of modern vintage bathroom decor.

 I am SO excited to finally start sharing inspiration and plans for our master bathroom renovation!
 It feels like I’ve been talking about it FOREVER and the time is finallyyy here!!!